lisp-mirror/eql5-android/examples/REPL/README-1.md

 ### Note

-This examples assumes you already tried `../tic-tac-toe` (more detailed description).
+This example assumes you already tried `../tic-tac-toe` (more detailed description).